carpentries-incubator/jekyll-pages-novice/_episodes/arrays.md

 > ## Comments on a static blog
 >
+> When setting up a blog on a website, it is common to want to include a comment feed
+> as a way for readers to respond to the content of a post, direct questions to the author, etc.
-> Comments section can be included in a static blog using one of the below approaches.
+> A comments section can be included in a static blog using one of the below approaches.
 > 1. Disqus is the first approach.
 Disqus website offers [instructions](https://disqus.com/admin/install/platforms/jekyll/) on how to enable comments for Jekyll platform (used for GitHub pages).
 [Demo](https://erresen.github.io/jekyll/disqus/2016/08/26/getting-comments-working-jekyll-disqus.html).
 Although if you are privacy inclined, the likes of Privacy Badger blocks Disqus widget and might look for alternatives.
 > 2. [Staticman](https://staticman.net/) is the second approach.
 This setup is tedious and it is easy to get the configuration wrong.
 [Demo](https://travisdowns.github.io/blog/2020/02/05/now-with-comments.html).
 > 3. [Just Comments](https://just-comments.com/) is the third approach.
 [Demo](https://60devs.com/adding-comments-to-your-jekyll-blog.html).